Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Nonlocal pseudosymmetries and B acklund transformations

 with $c=2$.
 Such a pseudosymmetry of $\mathcal{Y}$ can be seen as a nonlocal pseudosymmetry of $\mathcal{E}$, with respect to the differentiable covering defined by $\mathcal{Y}$.
-Thus, being $\{x,\;t,\;z+2\rho^{2}\}$ a basic system of zeroth order invariants of $Y$, one has that the ABT of KdV discussed in Example \ref{exa:KdV_B11}
+Thus, being $\{x,\;t,\;z+2\rho ^{2}\}$ a basic system of zeroth order invariants of $\bar{Y}$, one has that the auto-B\"{a}cklund transformation of KdV discussed in t{Example~\ref{exa:KdV_B11}}

-is of the type described above, i.e., it is provided by the invariants of above nonlocal pseudosymmetry $Y$ of $\mathcal{E}$. \end{example}
+is of the type described above, i.e., it is provided by the invariants of the pseudosymmetry $\bar{Y}$. \end{example}